 Linear and logistic regression are instances for a more general class of models, generalized linear models (GLMs) (McCullagh and Nelder, 1989).
+The idea is to use a general exponential family for the response distribution.
 In addition to real and binary responses, GLMs can handle categorical, positive real, positive integer, and ordinal responses.